 PHP is undoubtedly the most popular server-side language used for web development.
-Over 80% of websites are developed in PHP, including popular platforms, such as Facebook, Wikipedia or Tumblr.
-However, recently there has been a notable popularity revival of another backend language, Python, which is also used by the big tech fish, such as Google, YouTube or Dropbox.
+Over 80% of websites are developed in PHP, including popular platforms such as Facebook, Wikipedia, or Tumblr.
+However, recently there has been a notable popularity revival of another backend language, Python, which is also used by the big tech fish, such as Google, YouTube and Dropbox.
 If you’re looking to build web applications, you might wonder which language might be a better option for you.
 In order to decide which of these two languages can be more suitable for your project, it is worth discussing what they both have to offer.

 Why Choose PHP?